poi-bundler/website/docs/plugins/vue-static.md

 ### Manipulating `<head>`

-In any route component, do:
+In any Vue component, do:

 ```js
 export default {